saeedsaiyed01/WebMind/README.md

-# 🧠 WebMind — Your Personal AI Memory Assistant
+# 🧠 "WebMind"  Your Personal AI Memory Assistant

 WebMind is a full-stack AI memory system that helps you remember, manage, and retrieve knowledge from your documents, notes, tweets, and websites.
 Powered by OpenAI/Gemini and Pinecone, WebMind turns your saved content into searchable memory — ask questions and get smart answers.